 With an umbrella-ed drink and a bird-yellow raincoat, he waits for the Hurricanes to be downgraded from a category 3 to a tropical depression.
-He believes there is a reason he has survived-something bigger than a tipped over truck.
+He believes there is a reason he has survived-something bigger than a tipped-over truck.
 In spite of what he says, he feels there are no words, no syllables, no morphemes.
-He watches pink insulation flying by--the viscera from a distant house that is turned inside out like a pocket book.
+He watches pink insulation flying by--the viscera from a distant house that is turned inside out like a pocketbook.

-Me believes his eye weighs as much as the world.
+We believe his eye weighs as much as the world.

 He has to say things twice.
 In order to make certain they stick.
-This is why he developed a stutter-and why he became ventriloquist-with his flesh mouth and his wooden mouth.
-He has heard that the weight of all humans on the earth is 287 million tons; he can barely open his lid.
+This is why he developed a stutter-and why he became a ventriloquist-with his flesh mouth and his wooden mouth.
+He has heard that the weight of all humans on the earth is 287 million tons; he can barely open the lids of the eyes around him.

-Thinking of the heft of it all, he looked directly in the eye of his puppet.
-That was the day he found sawdust in his own mouth.
+Thinking of the heft of it all, he looks directly in the eye of his puppet.
+That is the day he finds sawdust in his own mouth.